 Note: While the provisions of the Act have been informed by the HSE open disclosure policy 2013 and accompanying guidelines there are certain additional requirements that staff must comply with under the Act when seeking the protections available within the provisions of the Act.

-To assist staff in meeting the compliance of the Act, the HSE is providing staff with a guidance document on how to manage open disclosure within the provisions of the Act.
+To assist staff in meeting the compliance of the Act, the HSE is providing staff with a guidance document and FAQ document on the Act and on how to manage open disclosure within the provisions of the Act (available below).
 A series of forms which are the regulations have also been produced.
-The HSE will also be offering training for staff on the Civil Liability Amendment Act 2017 and Civil Liability (Open Disclosure) (Prescribed Statements) Regulations 2018 and implications for practice.
+The HSE provides training for staff on the Civil Liability Amendment Act 2017 and Civil Liability (Open Disclosure) (Prescribed Statements) Regulations 2018 and implications for practice.

 Procedure and Forms (Prescribed Statements)